dotnetcore/CAP/README.md

 ```
 `ShowTime1` and `ShowTime2` will be called one after another because all received messages are processed linear.
-You can change that behaviour increasing `ConsumerThreadCount`.
+You can change that behaviour to set `UseDispatchingPerGroup` true.

 BTW, You can specify the default group name in the configuration: